anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 <a name="5.3.1"></a>
 ### 5.3.1 Resource pool
-Resource pool is the conception which is planned to build up.
+Resource pool is the conception which a NFV resource is planned to build up.
 It consists hardware server device, network device and cabling among them.
-It is referenced by other resource type introduced later.
+It is referenced by other resource type to introduce later.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|-----------------|-------------------------|